sandervandevelde/ASA-Sql-Reference/src/03 Azure resources/azure CLI.md

 See that the message is sent with the new value 1002.

-Now run it a few time more, repeat the same message (without an alert situation) multiple times.
+Now run it a few times more, and repeat the same message (without an alert situation) multiple times.

 ### Check the alerts being cleared in the Event hub